 About the tutor

-Brian has a BA in Fine Art; specializing in Printmaking from Sunderland University, a Postgraduate Certificate in Online Education from Open University and a PGCE in Post Compulsory Education from University College Suffolk.
+Brian has a BA in Fine Art; specialising in Printmaking, from Sunderland University, a Postgraduate Certificate in Online Education from Open University and a PGCE in Post Compulsory Education from University College Suffolk.

-Brian was taught the craft of Printmaking from Master Printmaker and Artist Pris Forrest in the late 80’s with a focus on Linocut, Screen-print, and Etching.
-He has continued to develop these skills focusing on Lithography, Collagraphy, Linocut, Monotype and mix media processes.
+Brian was taught the craft of Printmaking from Master Printmaker and Artist Pris Forrest in the late 1980’s with a focus on Linocut, Screen-print, and Etching.
+He has continued to develop these skills focusing on Collagraphy, Linocut, Monotype and mix media processes.

-Brian has a range of other creative interests to include photography, papermaking and more recently exploring the creative potential of bookmaking.
+Brian has pursued range of other creative interests to include photography, papermaking and the creative potential of bookbinding.

 Brian has work in private collections held by other artists in the UK and in New York.
-Brian has run printmaking workshops at Bovey Tracey Craft Festival for the past 4 years.
+He has run Printmaking and Binding workshops at Bovey Tracey Craft Festival for a number of years.

 He rarely exhibits his work with his focus being more about ‘play’ and the process of making.